netdata/netdata/docs/cloud/alerts-notifications/add-pagerduty-notification-configuration.md

 learn_docs_purpose: "Instructions on how to add notification configuration for PagerDuty" -->

-From the Cloud interface, you can manage your space's notification settings and from these you can add specific configuration to get notifications delivered on PagerDuty.
+From the Cloud interface, you can manage your space's notification settings and from these you can add a specific configuration to get notifications delivered on PagerDuty.

 #### Prerequisites